cwise24/snopsy/docs/module1/1_What_is_Ansible.rst

 According to ansible.com:

-    Ansible is a radically simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration,
+    "Ansible is a radically simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration,
-    and many other IT needs.
+    and many other IT needs."

 To be a little more clear, and less sales pitchy, Ansible is an abstraction layer for python that IT professionals use to provision infrastructure, deploy applications, and manage services.